tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 Bug fixes
 +++++++++

-* fix zipfile python library bug for packages which contains files with non-ascii filenames.
-Signed WAPT packages were corrupted in this case.
+* [FIX] zipfile python library bug for packages which contains files with non-ascii filenames.
+Signed WAPT packages were corrupted in this case;

-* fix deadlocks on server database when simultaneous DB connections is larger than 100 (default maximum connections configured by default on postgresql)
+* [FIX] deadlocks on server database when simultaneous DB connections is larger than 100 (default maximum connections configured by default on postgresql);

-* fix waptconsole crash on warning message when license is about to expire (Enterprise)
+* [FIX] waptconsole crash on warning message when license is about to expire (**Enterprise** only);

-* fix %s -> %d format string for expiration warning message
+* [FIX] %s -> %d format string for expiration warning message;

-* fix host_certificate not found for waptstarter
+* [FIX] ``host_certificate`` not found for waptstarter;

-* update waptserversetup.iss to include enterprise modules (**Enterprise**)
+* [FIX] waptserversetup.iss to include enterprise modules (**Enterprise**);

-* fix download link to waptsetup and waptdeploy on server index page for Windows
+* [FIX] download link to waptsetup and waptdeploy on server index page for Windows;

 Modules updates
 +++++++++++++++

-* requests 2.19.1
+* :program:`requests 2.19.1`;

-* Rocket 1.2.8 - Don't try to resurrect connections that timeout.
+* :program:`Rocket 1.2.8` - Don't try to resurrect connections that timeout.
-  Increase the timeout ... to decrease the likelihood.
+  Increase the timeout ... to decrease the likelihood:

-  - handle PyPi only supports HTTPS/TLS downloads now
+  - handle PyPi only supports HTTPS/TLS downloads now;

-  - Fix the problem that when body is empty no terminating chunk is sent for chunked encoding.
+  - fix the problem that when body is empty no terminating;
+    chunk is sent for chunked encoding.

-  - Avoid sending the terminating chunk in case it's a HEAD request.
+  - avoid sending the terminating chunk in case it's a HEAD request;

-  - Fix the problem that when body is empty no terminating chunk is sent for chunked encoding.
+  - fix the problem that when body is empty no terminating chunk is sent for chunked encoding;

-  - Explicitly set the log level to warning.
+  - explicitly set the log level to warning;

-  - Fix bug "Threadpool grows by negative amount when max_threads = 0"
+  - fix bug "Threadpool grows by negative amount when max_threads = 0";

-  - Don't try to resurrect connections that timeout.
-Increase the timeout to decrease the likelihood.
+  - don't try to resurrect connections that timeout.
+Increase the timeout to decrease the likelihood;

-  - handle PyPi only supports HTTPS/TLS downloads now

-  - Fix the problem that when body is empty no terminating chunk is sent for chunked encoding.

-  - Avoid sending the terminating chunk in case it's a HEAD request.

-  - Fix the problem that when body is empty no terminating chunk is sent for chunked encoding.

-  - Explicitly set the log level to warning.

-  - Fix bug "Threadpool grows by negative amount when max_threads = 0"

 WAPT-1.5.1.23 (2018-03-28)
 --------------------------